debbarni-8/A-SLCNN-for-AMR-in-UAV-based-6G-Wireless-Network/README.md

 Affiliation:

--Debbarni Sarkar, Samarth Verma, Rupa Kumari, and Satyendra Singh Yadav are with the Department of ECE, National Institute of Technology Meghalaya, India.
+- Debbarni Sarkar, Samarth Verma, Rupa Kumari, and Satyendra Singh Yadav are with the Department of ECE, National Institute of Technology Meghalaya, India.

--Yogita is with the Department of CSE, National Institute of Technology Kurukshetra, India
+- Yogita is with the Department of CSE, National Institute of Technology Kurukshetra, India

--Vipin Pal is with the Department of CSE, National Institute of Technology Delhi, India.
+- Vipin Pal is with the Department of CSE, National Institute of Technology Delhi, India.

 #